ShamylZakariya/Platformer/NOTES.md

 CURRENTLY:
     - Boss fish
-        - Does the arena close to keep Firebrand in?
-Or do we scroll-lock the stage?
-            SCROLL-LOCKED!
         - When dying and the floor rises & door opens, Firebrand needs to be immobilized
         - When passing through door stage needs to fade to white -- this could be considered part of the in-game GUI?